 Here's another modest shower due to Halley's Comet.
-This year its peak, early on October 22nd, is well suited for observers in North America and Europe.
+This year its peak, early on October 21st, is well suited for observers in North America and Europe.
 Moonlight won't be a problem, and you can start watching around 9 p.m. on the 20th, after the shower's radiant (located above Orion’s bright reddish star Betelgeuse) clears the horizon.
 But the best rates, perhaps one meteor every few minutes, will come after midnight.

 November 5: The Southern Taurids

-In any case, let's go with November 5th — though you might want to wait a couple more days to sidestep the bright light from a waning, nearly full Moon.
+In any case, let's go with November 5th, though you might want to wait a couple more days to sidestep the bright light from a waning, nearly full Moon.
 By then the radiants of these paired showers will both be in western Taurus, along its border with Cetus.
 You might notice that Taurid meteors don't zip across the sky very quickly — they strike the atmosphere at a relatively slow 19 miles (30 km) per second.

 The Leonid shower's parent comet, 55P/Tempel-Tuttle, tends to create narrow concentrated streams of debris that produced prodigious displays in the late 1990s, when it last swung close to the Sun.
 Since then the shower's activity has varied from year to year, usually offering little more than a trickle of shooting stars radiating from Leo’s Sickle.
-This year's peak comes early on November 18th, so venture outside after midnight, by which time a waxing gibbous Moon will have set.
+This year's peak comes early on November 17th, so venture outside after midnight.
+Moonlight will not be an issue.